sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * DOG vs MONSTER

 It is possible to avoid the dog entirely on Level 2, then return with the calculator after killing the monster.
 Throwing the sneaker had a scripted response that always mentioned getting eaten by the monster ... which should be impossible since it's already dead.
-I've fixed it so the dog will still chase the sneaker, even though it vanishes.
-This is not a victory because the dog reappears immediately next turn.
+I've fixed it so the dog will still chase the sneaker without getting eaten.
+Note this is not converted into a victory because the dog will reappear immediately next turn.

 This scenario is also possible in the retail version so I incorporated my change into the fan-fixed version.
 The README is vague about the details to avoid spoilers.

 * PLAY with dog

-In the dog encounter, PLAY BALL is recognized.
+In the dog encounter, PLAY BALL is now recognized.
 So is THROW BALL.
-You still die, but at least the stock answer "With who?" now has an answer.
+You still die, but at least the stock answer to those actions ("With who?") is more than rhetorical - it now has an answer.

 * BALL works anywhere